Storage Devices – Learn the Definitions, Types, and Examples

 A secondary storage device also referred to simply as a storage device, is a part of a computer that stores information/data for an extended period of time.
 Secondary storage is non-volatile.
 What this means is that when the computer is turned off, the information stored on these devices remains the same.

 Now when you research the term storage devices, you may find mention of primary storage and secondary storage.
 These are two distinctly different things.
-So how do primary and secondary storage differ?
+So, how do primary and secondary storage differ?

 Related article: The IPOS cycle